odbaruch/Raise-Status/content/issues/2024-05-20-donor-directory-showing-no-rows.md

   - MyRaise
 severity: notice
 ---
-*F﻿ix Implemented-* The Raise engineering team has implemented a fix to allow the Donor Directory to load more quickly.
+*F﻿ix Implemented -* The Raise engineering team has implemented a fix to allow the Donor Directory to load more quickly.
 Functionality is currently returned to normal.